 Watch it here!

 You'll see in the video there's a reference to race-based zoning and housing.
 In the US, this is commonly known as redlining.
 According to writer Michael Harriot, "almost every calculable form of economic inequality that still exists can be tied to redlining."
 You've got to check out his Twitter thread on redlining.
-It changed the way I see American society.
+It changed the way we see American society.

 Here's the thing about humans: